 The technology used for non-volatile storage may make the update rate for NV Clock an endurance issue.
-To mitigate this, the interval between updates of NV Clock from Clock are allowed to be as long as once per 222 milliseconds.
+To mitigate this, the interval between updates of NV Clock from Clock is allowed to be as long as once per $2^{22}$ milliseconds.

-If NV Clock is implemented in a technology that allows millisecond updates and has no endurance issues, then ${\it Clock}$ and ${\it NV}$ ${\it Clock}$ may be the same.
+NOTE If NV Clock is implemented in a technology that allows millisecond updates and has no endurance issues, then Clock and NV Clock can be the same.

 Since NV Clock may be updated at a low rate, a power event may cause the value in Clock to appear to go backward.
-For example, assume that the update interval for NV Clock is the maximum allowed value (222 milliseconds or approximately 70 minutes).
+For example, assume that the update interval for NV Clock is the maximum allowed value (2 milliseconds or approximately 70 minutes).
 Power may be removed from the TPM and Time just before an update of NV Clock.
 Then, when power is restored, Clock will be restored from NV Clock and Clock may have a value that is more than an hour older than the last reported value of Clock.
 This illustrates that the values of Clock reported by the TPM for the first hour of operation may have a lower value than values returned before the power outage.

-The Safe flag in the TPMS TIME INFO structure is used to indicate if the reported value of Clock is guaranteed not to be a repeat of a previously reported value.
+The Safe flag in the TPMS\TIME\INFO structure is used to indicate if the reported value of Clock is guaranteed not to be a repeat of a previously reported value.
 The Safe flag is described in more detail in the following clause.